Understanding your Loyalty & Feedback Dashboards

 📝 Note: Claimed reward vs redeemed reward definitions:

-- Claimed reward: The customer has used their points to access their unique reward discount code, but hasn't used it in conjunction with an order yet.
+- Claimed reward: The customer has used their points to access their unique reward discount code, but hasn't used it in conjunction with order yet.

 - Redeemed reward: The customer has used their unique reward discount code in conjunction with an order.